 So what is so good about Onyx?
 Well firstly the playing board is unique and used for no other game.
 The method of capture is also unique and the fate of a game does often rest around the ability to enforce a capture or defend against it.
 It adds a new element to traditional connection games in that a badly placed stone may end up being a serious liability.
 You need to choose your moves carefully.
 If you enjoy the thrust and complication of a game of Go then you will enjoy Onyx.

 Turn based games of Onyx can be played at the dashstofsk web site, in both the standard and open variations.
-This site is the only place where games in the larger size ( 16x16, displayed above ) can be played.
+This site is the only place where games in the larger size ( 16x16, displayed above, or even 20x20 if you are feeling adventurous ) can be played.
 Please do visit.